LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 Some brands elect to have agents taking both live chat and messaging concurrently.
 These agents are receiving both types of conversations in two separate workspace:
-Agent workspace for chat - for all chat conversations Enhanced agent workspace - for all messaging conversations
+Agent workspace for chat - for all chat conversations Enhanced Agent Workspace - for all messaging conversations

 The icons on the side bar will display notifications for incoming messages per workspace.
 ![](img/blended_accounts_same_shift.png)